nishadil/ImageTinify/README.md

 # Nishadil / ImageTinify

 ImageTinify is an open-source PHP image optimization library inspired by TinyPNG/TinyJPG.
-It provides a simple API and CLI to compress PNG, JPEG and WebP images using a combination of native PHP methods and optional best-in-class CLI tools (`pngquant`, `zopfli`, `mozjpeg`, `jpegoptim`).
+It provides a simple API and CLI to compress PNG, JPEG, AVIF and WebP images using a combination of native PHP methods and optional best-in-class CLI tools (`pngquant`, `zopfli`, `mozjpeg`, `jpegoptim`).

 ## Features
-- PNG, JPEG, WebP support
+- PNG, JPEG, WebP, AVIF support
 - Lossy and lossless modes
 - Optional integration with external tools
 - Laravel/CMS friendly